Caitanya Mahaprabhu's Tirtha-yatra, Part 48

 Visakhapatnam is known locally as Vizag, and is the second largest city in Andhra Pradesh.
 Simhachalam draws throngs of pilgrims, who come to enjoy darshan of Lord Nrsimhadeva and to see the excellent architecture and sculptures in the temple.
 Although many carvings were defaced by the Muslims, many examples remain of the beautiful Chola and Chalukya style construction and ornamentation.

-While the exact date of construction is unknown, temple inscriptions date the earliest donors to the 10th and 11th centuries.
-Simhachalam, also known as Simhagiri or 'the hill of the lion', is home to rare Deity form.
+While the exact date of construction is unknown, temple inscriptions date the earliest donors to the 10th and 11th Centuries.
+Simhachalam, also known as Simhagiri or 'the hill of the lion', is home to a rare Deity form.
 Known as Varaha Laksminarasimha, Jiyada-nrsimha's image combines the iconographic features of Varaha and Narasimha.
 The original shape of the Deity is in the tribhanga posture, having two hands with the head of a lion on a human torso.

 Sri Varaha Laksminarasimha in Lingam and Nijaroopa Forms